farag2/Sophia-Script-for-Windows/README.md

 ## Usage
 To run the script:
 - Download [up-to-date version](https://github.com/farag2/Setup-Windows-10/releases);
-- Change encoding to "UTF-8 with BOM" and run it through powershell.exe.
+- Check whether file is encoded in "UTF-8 with BOM" and run it through powershell.exe.

 or